usdot-jpo-ode/wzdx/full-spec/full-spec.md

 **timeConfidenceLevel** | A confidence leve (in<br>percentage) of when the<br>work zone activities will<br>actually start | Optional | For future use

 #### BeginLocation
-Definition: The LOCATION when work zone impact begins along a single road in a single direction.
+Definition: Data about the Beginning Location (the first coordinate in the corresponding `LineString`) of the work zone.
 Provide method for describing “impact” in metadata file (see Section 2.7).

 #### Table 5.
 BeginLocation Data Frame Table
 Data | Data Description | Conformance | Notes